Richard Vogt (aircraft designer): Kawasaki

-On behalf of Dornier, Vogt was briefly sent to Italy, then in 1923, to the Kawasaki in Kobe, Japan, which was a licensed manufacturer of Dornier aircraft.
+On behalf of Dornier, Vogt was briefly sent to Italy, then in 1923, to Kawasaki in Kobe, Japan, which was a licensed manufacturer of Dornier aircraft.
 In Japan he was appointed as chief designer, and he trained the young Japanese engineer Takeo Doi to be his successor.
 Doi later designed the Ki-61 Hien.
 During that period Vogt designed several types including the KDA-5 Army Type 92 biplane fighter plane, KDA-2 Army Type 88 biplane reconnaissance, KDA-3 single-seat fighter, and (in cooperation with Doi) a modified version of the KDA-5 Army Type 92-I biplane fighter.
 He stayed with Kawasaki until 1933.

 Blohm & Voss

 In 1933 he was offered the position of Chief Designer at Hamburger Flugzeugbau, an aircraft manufacturer recently established by Blohm & Voss shipbuilders.
 During his flight back from Japan he worked on the idea of a tubular steel main wing spar which could also double as an armoured fuel tank.
-Almost all of his subsequent designs would feature such a combined hollow steel spar and fuel tank.
+Almost all of his subsequent designs would include this feature.

 Vogt's next major innovation was an asymmetric aircraft layout in which the thrust line was offset to one side, allowing the pilot a clear view on the other side.
 It appeared in the Ha 141 reconnaissance aircraft.
 Approximately 20 were built.

 Shortly before World War II broke out, Hamburger Flugzeugbau was reformed as the aircraft division of Blohm & Voss and changed its name accordingly.
 The designation of Vogt's aircraft changed from Ha to BV, with many of the types then under development changing their designations, for example the Ha 141 became the BV 141.

 Other important, more conventional designs included a series of ever-larger flying boats.
 The BV 238 was the largest and heaviest aircraft manufactured until the end of the war by any Axis power.
 Vogt also developed a series of gliding munitions, but the advanced control systems caused problems and although quite large quantities were manufactured, none saw operational service.

 His design style was noted by the British journal Aeroplane in the caption to a cartoon:

 Vogt's final innovation was a tailless "pfeilflieger" (swept wing) design, well suited to the new jet engines then under development.
 A series of designs culminated in the P 215 all-weather fighter, which received an order for three prototypes just weeks before the war ended.